zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

     <summary>For more deails about overriding the Selenium image, click here</summary>

     <div class="container m-2 p-2">
-        In Openshift there is a built in registry that can automatically pull the an image from an external registry (such as docker hub)
+        In OpenShift there is a built in registry that can automatically pull the an image from an external registry (such as docker hub)
         <a target="_blank" href="https://docs.openshift.com/container-platform/3.5/dev_guide/managing_images.html#importing-tag-and-image-metadata"><u>on a schedule</u></a>.
         <br>